ptbsare/mcp-proxy-server/README.md

 ### ✨ Optional Web Admin UI (`ENABLE_ADMIN_UI=true`)
 Provides a browser-based interface for managing the proxy server configuration and connected tools.
 Features include:
 - **Server Configuration**: View, add, edit, and delete server entries (`mcp_server.json`).
-Supports both Stdio and SSE server types with relevant options (command, args, env, url, apiKey, bearerToken, install config).
+Supports Stdio, SSE, and HTTP server types with relevant options (type, command, args, env, url, apiKey, bearerToken, install config).
 - **Tool Configuration**: View all tools discovered from active backend servers.
 Enable or disable specific tools.
 Override the display name and description for each tool (`tool_config.json`).
 - **Live Reload**: Apply server and tool configuration changes by triggering a configuration reload without needing to restart the entire proxy server process.
 - **Stdio Server Installation**: For Stdio servers, you can define installation commands in the configuration.
 The Admin UI allows you to: